Anilkonepalli/apt-maintenance-account/README.md

 KnexJS      	- for query build,
 BookshelfJS 	- for Object Relation Map (shortly ORM)
 JWT				- for Authentication - Log into Application with JWT token
-RBAC			- for Authorization - Access modules in Application with Role Based Access Control
+RBAC			- for Authorization - Access modules in Application with Role Based Access Control Karma, Jasmine	- for Unit Testing